arjit95/Strings/README.md

 * Save file with `Ctrl+S` or all files with `Ctrl+Shift+S`
 * Tab based file editing, to close tab `Ctrl+W` or for all tabs `Ctrl+Shift+W`
 * Open quick finder with `Ctrl+P`
-* Themes can be applied by changing theme property.
+* Themes can be applied by changing theme property in default.json.
 A list of all themes can be found at public/resources/codemirror/theme
 * Basic find and replace operations `Ctrl+F` or `Ctrl+Shift+F`
 * Jump to line `Ctrl+G`
 * Simple autocompletion for Javascript